xnau/pardibee/readme.txt

 Tags: supporter, member, volunteer, database, sign up form, survey, management, non-profit, political, community, organization, mailing list, team, records
 Requires at least: 4.0
 Tested up to: 4.5.3
-Stable tag: 1.7.0.4
+Stable tag: 1.7.0.5
 License: GPLv2

 Build and maintain a fully customizable database of participants, members or anything with signup forms, admin backend, custom lists, and CSV support.

 == Description ==

-This plugin offers all the functionality needed to build and maintain a database of people.
+This plugin offers all the functionality needed to build and maintain a database of people or anything you want.
 The database is fully configurable, allowing you to define all the fields of information you want to store for each record.
 The records can be entered individually in the WordPress admin section, imported with a CSV file, or let the individuals themselves create their own record.
 Display lists of records can be sorted and filtered by any field, and the result exported as a CSV file.

 This plugin was developed for an organization with the mission of educating and empowering voters.
 This organization needed to quickly build a database of concerned voters, supporters, and volunteers, giving them an ability to collect input and feedback, organize volunteers, and mobilize it's voter constituency with actions such as petition drives and voter education campaigns.